-- Develop a strong set of research credentials will open many employment options for you after graduation and are essential for further educational opportunities such as graduate or professional programs.
+- Develop a strong set of research credentials that will open many employment options for you after graduation and that are essential for further educational opportunities such as graduate degrees or professional programs.

 - Work closely with faculty and benefit from their expertise and develop a relationship with an academic mentor who can offer insight into your areas of interest and provide advice for your future endeavors.